trywilco/wilcosdk/Quests Creation/Quest Resources/user.md

   clear:
     attribute:
     - newrelic
+    - armory
 ```

-This example will remove `newrelic` information stored on the user.
+This example will remove `newrelic` and `armory information stored on the user.

 [](https://github.com/trywilco/quest-newrelic-observability/edit/main/quest.yml)